 RUSM takes seriously any threats made to cause harm to others or to oneself.
-Threats to harm others will be handled through the Code of Conduct, and may involve an interim suspension and/or the engagement of law enforcement officials until conduct proceedings are completed.
-In the case of threats to harm oneself, the University may call local law enforcement officials or other persons acquainted with the person making the threat for the purposes of checking on that person's with the person to determine available resources and appropriate next steps.
+Threats to harm others will be handled through the Code of Conduct and may involve an interim suspension and/or the engagement of law enforcement officials until conduct proceedings are completed.
+In the case of threats to harm oneself, the

+University may call local law enforcement officials or other persons acquainted with the person making the threat for the purposes of checking on that person's welfare.
+The University may also work with the person to determine available resources and appropriate next steps.